 Gov. Doug Burgum said July 14 that school districts could reopen for in-person instruction in consultation with local health officials.

+Gov. Tom Wolf has lifted a ban on all in-person school extracurricular activities and K-12 school sports.
 State guidance allows school districts to decide whether they will use in-person or remote instruction, or a mix of both.

 South Dakota's state education department issued guidance that gives discretion to local districts to set restart plans in consultation with local health officials.
 It recommends flexible plans that prioritize face-to-face instruction.